Maerorr/maerors-vst3-plugins/README.md

 If i forget to update this file, the plugin name can be found in the `bundler.toml` file in each of the folders.

+## Note
+These plugins are not production-ready.
+They are written as a side-project to learn how DSP effects work.
+I test my plugins myself and there is always a chance that with certain parameter combinations the plugin will start outputting constant DC signal or very loud signal, because of an infinite feedback loop or simply a mistake in the code.
+If such a thing happens, open an issue and describe the problem and parameter values that cause problems.

 ## License
 The MIT License (MIT)